Why do I receive an error when trying to print my temporary license?

 I am not a licensed practitioner in Florida; do I need a permit to provide expert witness testimony in a civil or criminal case?

 If you are an allopathic physician, osteopathic physician or dentist, licensed in another state but do not hold a Florida medical license, and you plan to provide expert witness testimony in Florida, you must register for an Expert Witness Certificate.
-If you are interested in becoming an Expert Witness, please complete this survey
+If you are interested in becoming an expert witness, please see “How do I apply for an Expert Witness Certification?“

 No. There is no additional cost for making a credit card payment online.